SuperNova76/TopCPToolKit/docs/running_local.md

 ### Sum of weights

-Another type of CutBookkeeper histograms is stored in the `output/hist-output.root`, with name `CutBookkeeper_DSID_RUN_SYSTEMATIC`.
+Another type of CutBookkeeper histograms is stored in the `output.root`, with name `CutBookkeeper_DSID_RUN_SYSTEMATIC`.
 Such histograms contain 3 bins recording information about _all the events seen_ when processing the input files for a given job:

 1. the total number of events